-The dog days of summer are seeming a little longer these days . . . but pandemic or not, we can get behind borrowing someone else’s swimming pool, if only for a couple hours.
-Who needs crowded beaches or pools when you can have a private swimming spot all to yourself?
+During the hottest days of summer, few of us will say no to borrowing someone else’s swimming pool, even if only for a couple hours.
+Who needs crowded beaches or public pools when you can have a private swimming spot all to yourself?

-Homeowners can sign up to list their underused pools to make some extra cash at swimply.com (all hosts are provided a $1 million insurance policy), while non–pool owners can browse through the 13,000+ listings on the online platform in all 50 states.
+Homeowners can sign up to list their underused pools to make some extra cash at Swimply (all hosts are provided a $1 million insurance policy), while non–pool owners can browse through the 25,000+ listings on the online platform in all 50 states.
 There are also pools available to rent across Canada and Australia.

-This article was originally published on July 31, 2019; it was updated on August 6, 2021, with additional information.
+This article was originally published in 2019; it was updated on August 8, 2022, with additional information.